 - Bank Letter or Statement showing at least $5000 for each F-2 I-20 requested

 - Obtain a dependent I-20 from CIE- The primary F-1 status holder–your spouse or parent currently studying in F-1 status–must request a dependent I-20 for you through their international student office.

 - Decide which option to use: "Travel and Reentry" or "Change Status in the U.S."

 - Prepare the required documents and follow

 Option 1: Travel and Reentry

-After obtaining your F-2 dependent I-20, you would depart the U.S. and then apply for
+After obtaining your F-2 dependent I-20, if you are currently inside the U.S., you would depart the U.S. and apply for

 Option 2: Change of Status in the U.S.

 Submit your application to U.S. Citizenship and Immigration Services (USCIS) by mail.

 Mail the following documents to the USCIS Lockbox.